Fatty Liver Disease

 There’s no medication specifically for fatty liver disease.
-Instead, doctors focus on helping you control factors that contribute to the condition.
+Instead, doctors focus on helping you manage factors that contribute to the condition.
 They also recommend making lifestyle changes that can significantly improve your health.
 Treatment includes:

 How can fatty liver disease be prevented?

 The best way to avoid fatty liver disease is to do the things that maintain overall health:

 - Stay at a healthy weight.
 If you have overweight/obesity, lose weight gradually.

 - Exercise regularly.